epodak/MDRobot/README.md

 ![MD Robot sample Codesys web page GUI](Photos/Basic.Control.jpg) Example of Codesys Gui

-![MD Robot sample Codesys debugging online screen](Photos/screenshot_012316.jpg) Example of Codesys during debuggin in online mode
+![MD Robot sample Codesys debugging online screen](Photos/screenshot_012316.jpg) Another Example of Codesys GUI

 Finally, the operator will have several points of control for the system.
 A small hand pendant will be used for basic positioning and driving tasks.
 This pendant will utilize an ESP8266 Wifi processor based board such as the Adafruit Huzzah coupled with e Teensy 3.1, or similar.
 A dual-axis Joystick along with several buttons, and a LCD readout will provide basic control, as well as the ability to remotely ESTOP the robot in case of emergency.
 A laptop connected to the Robot's Wifi network, provides a base station Operator interface, using a VNC connection to the high level Windows PC on the robot.
 Eventually, a 3D virtual environment client will be located here, and will access the server.